sfeng77/TelegramOllamaBot/README.md

 - Persona prompts loaded from `personas/*.txt` and selected per chat with `/persona`.
 - Per-chat conversation memory with optional SQLite persistence, `/forget` for quick resets, and `/recap` summaries for the last hour or day.
 - Optional display of model reasoning blocks between `<<BEGIN THOUGHT>>` and `<<END THOUGHT>>`, toggled via `/thoughts`.
+- Experimental `/websearch` command that refines a query, uses Ollama's web search results, and replies with a concise Markdown report.
 - Rotating operational and conversation logs written to `logs/bot.log` and `logs/conversations.log`.

 ## Prerequisites